wnielson/Plex-Remote-Transcoder/README.md

 # Plex Remote Transcoder

-Plex Remote Transcoder - A distributed transcoding backend for Plex.
+A distributed transcoding backend for Plex.

 At the present, this is more of a working proof-of-concept.
 More testing and development is still needed, so please help by reporting bugs or with pull-requests.